ncoghlan/misc/notes/python3/questions_and_answers.rst

-With the primary string type handling the full Unicode range, it became practical to make UTF-8 the default source encoding (instead of ASCII) and adjust many parts of the language that were previously restricted to ASCII text (such as identifiers) now permit a much wider range of Unicode characters.
+With the primary string type handling the full Unicode range, it became practical to make UTF-8 the default source encoding (instead of ASCII) and adjust many parts of the language that were previously restricted to ASCII text (such as identifiers) to now permit a much wider range of Unicode characters.
 This permits developers with a native language other than English to use names in their own language rather than being forced to use names that fit within the ASCII character set.
 Some areas of the interpreter that